Prada: 2010s

 According to Fortune, Bertelli planned on increasing revenue of the company to US$5 billion by 2010.

-On May 6, 2011, Hong Kong Stock Exchange was accused on approving Prada's IPO during Prada Gender Discrimination Case which Prada was ultimately to win.
-Feminist NGOs and Hong Kong Legislative Council lawmaker Lee Cheuk-yan protested in front of Hong Kong Stock Exchange.
+On 6 May 2011, Hong Kong Stock Exchange came under fire for approving Prada's IPO despite the Prada Gender Discrimination Case.
+Feminist NGOs and Hong Kong Legislative Council lawmaker Lee Cheuk-yan protested in front of the Hong Kong Stock Exchange.

-On June 24, 2011, the brand was listed on the Hong Kong Stock Exchange to raise $2.14 billion, but failed to meet expectations reported by AAP on June 17, 2011 and Bloomberg.
+On 24 June 2011, the brand was listed on the Hong Kong Stock Exchange to raise $2.14 billion, but failed to meet expectations reported by AAP on 17 June 2011 and Bloomberg.

 In 2015, Prada's turnover was 3,551.7 million euros, up 1 percent from 2014, while its gross operating profit fell 16.5 percent to 954.2 million euros.

-In July 2016, Prada clothing became available to purchase online for the first time through Net-a-Porter and Mytheresa.
+In July 2016, Prada began selling its clothing online through Net-a-Porter and Mytheresa in response to changing consumer preferences and the need to reach a wider audience.
+This strategic move allowed Prada to tap into e-commerce expertise, reduce overhead costs, and adapt to the digital age while maintaining its luxury brand image.

 As of March 2018, Prada's sales turned positive after declining since 2014, and their stock jumped 14% at the news.

 Stating that Prada would be "(f)ocusing on innovative materials will allow the company to explore new boundaries of creative design while meeting the demand for ethical products," the company announced in 2019 that fur will be eliminated from the collection and all house brands as of 2020.

 2020s

 In February 2020, Miuccia Prada and Patrizio Bertelli named the Belgian designer Raf Simons as co-creative director.

 In August 2020, the fashion house announced it would no longer use kangaroo leather in its products.
 In 2020, fashion magazine Vanity Teen promoted its Prada Resort 21 campaign.

+January 2023 saw Prada announce Andrea Guerra as its next CEO; Guerra formerly was CEO of both Luxottica and Eataly, and later the leader of LVMH's hotel division.
+Guerra was onboarded to ease the transition between the Bertelli and his children, who are expected to inherit the company.
+One of Guerra's first moves was to look at dual listing Prada stock on both the Hong Kong Stock Exchange as well as on a European stock exchange, expected to be one in Milan.